PUT-Motorsport/PUTM_EV_DASH_SOFTWARE_2022/README.md

 ##### External dependencies

-The app uses an external library called `libsocketcan`, which can be installed in a `libsocketcan-dev` package.
+The app uses an external library `libsocketcan`, which can be installed in a `libsocketcan-dev` package.

-The app connects to the system CAN interface.
-A script will open the interface and launch the app on raspberry pi system startup.
+The app also uses the [Nlohmanns's json library](https://github.com/nlohmann/json).
+Licensed under MIT, available in the project files in \Dash\lib.

 ## CAN bus connection

 The app attempts to connect to the system CAN bus interface on startup.
-If the connection is successful, a `QObject connection` is created and a function `onFramesReceived()` is called every time a new frame is available.
-The frame is then parsed into one of three types: Update, Error and Navigation and a signal is sent to the GUI to inform about required changes.
+If the connection is successful, a `QObject connection` is created and a function `onFramesReceived()` is called every time a new frame is available. *See concurrency diagram below*.

 ### Data logging